-If you’ve been looking to expand your portfolio to include a true alternative investment–like commercial real estate–Streitwise will offer you an opportunity to earn both high annual dividends and long-term capital appreciation.
-And you can invest with as little as $1,000!
+If you’ve been looking to expand your portfolio to include a true alternative investment–like commercial real estate–Streitwise will offer you an opportunity to earn both high annual dividends and long-term capital appreciation with a minimum investment of $5,000.

 Streitwise is a private real estate investment trust, and not a real estate crowdfunding platform.
 It’s a relatively new investment platform, but it’s been providing 8%+ dividend returns for at least the past two years, and offers an opportunity for long-term capital appreciation.
 With a small amount of money, you can participate in commercial property investments that are carefully selected for both current and long-term performance.

 While closely linked to real estate crowdfunding platforms, Streitwise is actually a public, non-traded real estate investment trust (REIT) that offers an opportunity for investors to get the benefit of both above-average dividends and long-term capital appreciation.
 The platform was launched in 2017 and is based in Los Angeles, California.
 The trust has more than $76 million in assets under management.
 The sponsors of the REIT (Tryperion Partners) have collectively done over $5.4 billion in transactions.

 This is unlike traditional real estate crowdfunding platforms, which typically appeal to investors who are looking for specific real estate investments and can involve either debt or equity positions.
 Instead, Streitwise is an equity-based REIT, which is something like a mutual fund that invests in multiple properties.